janxious/CharlesB/README.md

 ## Features

-- when you are melee'ing and you miss, add some instability to yourself
+- when melee'ing and miss, add some instability
-- when you are melee'ing and you're legged, add a different amount of instability
+- when melee'ing and legged and miss, add a different amount of instability
-- knock yourself down if you add enough instability, even if you're not unsteady before the attack
+- get knocked down if you enough instability, even if not unsteady before the attack

 ## Download
 Downloads can be found on [Github](https://github.com/janxious/CharlesB/releases).